ats-tandjoeng7/Election_Analysis/README.md

 Although hints were hardly noticeable without examining the error messages closely, we could notice two crucial clues that helped us identify the real root cause.

 ### Troubleshooting Flows
-My troubleshooting progressesed in a sequential order as follows.
+My troubleshooting progressed in a sequential order as follows.
 1. Observation and replication of the symptoms.
   - Method: run three lines of code to replicate the symptoms.
 The `print()` displayed `.nalysis\election_analysis.txt` instead of `.\analysis\election_analysis.txt` or `./analysis/election_analysis.txt`.
   ```